kragen/dumpulse/README.md

 Dumpulse does not allocate memory and can only fail in the sense of not being able to process a packet because it is ill-formed.

+There is an example of hooking it up to UDP on Linux in `udpserver.c`.

 Protocol
 --------